health-data-analysis-practicum-2025/class-materials/module_1/Module1_Class1.md

 ## 4 LC    Ever smoker     41 0.0206
 ```

 Now we've created a table that gives the proportion of those with and without lung cancer in each smoking category.
 (Note the proportions add up to 1 within the smoking groups!)
+We have saved this table in a new object in our R workspace called `my_table`, which we can use later on in code down below.

 We can now graph this by setting the `y` aesthetic to the `prop` variable in this table and choosing `stat = "identity"` within `geom_bar()` to say we are directly giving the `y` value to be plotted rather than having R calculate either the proportion or count for us.